ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 # {{site.data.keyword.block_storage_is_short}} profiles
 {: #block-storage-profiles}

-When you provision {{site.data.keyword.block_storage_is_short}} volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform you specify an IOPS profile that best meets your storage requirements.
+When you provision {{site.data.keyword.block_storage_is_short}} volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform you specify a volume profile that best meets your storage requirements.
 Profiles are generally available as three predefined IOPS levels or with custom IOPS.
-IOPS tiers provide reliable IOPS/GB performance for volumes up to 16,000 GB capacity.
-With a custom profile, you can specify your own IOPS value in a range that is appropriate for your selected volume capacity.
+The volume profiles from the _tiered_ family provide reliable IOPS/GB performance for volumes up to 16,000 GB capacity.
+With a _custom_ volume profile, you can specify your own IOPS value in a range that is appropriate for your selected volume capacity.
 {: shortdesc}

 ## Block Storage profile families